Positioning Yoga: Context

 Yoga as exercise is an international practice, specially widespread in the English-speaking world, using yoga postures (asanas) for fitness and health.
 Yoga originated in India, where it takes many forms, often entirely without the use of asanas.

-Sarah Strauss is a professor of anthropology at the University of Wyoming, where she states that one of her "ongoing research goals is to understand how different cultures define what it means to be healthy and to live a 'good life'."
+Sarah Strauss is a professor of anthropology at Worcester Polytechnic Institute.
+She states that one of her "ongoing research goals is to understand how different cultures define what it means to be healthy and to live a 'good life'."